Are you planning to escape the winter blues with a family vacation down South for March Break, or a romantic couples getaway?

 2. Attend a travel clinic

-At Public Health, we highly recommend you attend our travel clinic or see your healthcare provider at least six weeks before you plan to travel internationally.
+We highly recommend you see your healthcare provider at least six weeks before you plan to travel internationally.
 A healthcare provider can assess your health needs, help you prevent illness and provide you with general information about precautions you should take during your travels.